bazzascott/bazzascott.github.io/README.md

 A place for my adventures in html/js.

 Iglooghost Translator
-Rough and dirty learning exercise for translating Iglooghost alphabet
+Rough and dirty learning exercise for translating Iglooghost glyphs.